openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

 ### 2. Create NNCF configuration
 Here, you should define NNCF configuration which consists of model-related parameters (`"input_info"` section) and parameters optimization methods (`"compression"` section).
-For faster convergence, it is also recommended to register a dataset object specific to the using DL framework.
+For faster convergence, it is also recommended to register a dataset object specific to the DL framework.
 It will be used at the model creation step to initialize quantization parameters.

 @sphinxtabset